Skip Navigation

 By Plane

-From the airport, there are buses and taxis to the city centre.
-The cheapest is the regional bus 615, which costs 4 €, takes about 40 minutes, and arrives at the Central Railway Station; more expensive but quicker is the bus service operated by Finnair.
+• From the airport, there are buses to the city centre.
+The cheapest is the regional bus 615, which costs €4, takes about 40 minutes, and arrives at the Central Railway Station.

 By Train

+There are several daily connections from Helsinki to all major cities within Finland.
 The only direct international trains are the ones to Moscow and St. Petersburg in Russia.
 Between Helsinki and Moscow, there are direct daily overnight trains with 'The Tolstoi', taking roughly 13 hours to cover the routes.
 Trains are fast and comfortable.
 There are two daily trains ('The Sibelius' and 'The Repin') between Helsinki and St. Petersburg, both travelling during the day and evening.
 One train is Russian, the other one is Finnish.
 Both trains take about 6 hours to cover the route.
 Trains also stop in Lahti, Kouvola and Vainikkala in Finland and in Vyborg in Russia.
+Since 2011 there is a fast train that covers the route between Helsinki and St. Petersburg in about 3.5 hours!

 By Car